 Amjad Ali Khan, 2005

-This album gives the listener a variety of ragas, including some folk music from two beautiful states of India - West Bengal and Himachal Pradesh."
-Amjad Ali Khan has named each piece according to its mood, but stresses they are just guides according to his (or his sons') vision while performing the piece.
-"I just want listeners to enjoy the music and the feelings it creates without knowing any technical background," he says.
-"Real World had beautifully lit up some candles around the recording studio and it created a magnificent inspiration."
+Moksha offers the listener a variety of ragas, including some folk music from two beautiful states of India - West Bengal and Himachal Pradesh.
+Amjad Ali Khan named each piece according to its mood, but stresses that they are just guides, according to his (or his sons') vision while performing the piece.

 - Music With An Ancient Lineage The last song on this CD features Amjad Ali Khan singing.
 His hypnotic voice, with the surprisingly free and soulful sounds of the sarod are very liberating.
 Science of Mind (UK)

 - A gem of an album Moksha is a gem of an album. ..... pacy, immediate and compelling music driven by a wonderful tabla accompaniment supplied by Rashid Mustafa and defined by Amjad Ali Khan's staccato attack on the Sarod's neck -- for which he is famous.
 Amjad Ali Khan recalls that his father never played ragas for longer than 20 minutes to avoid repetition and he defends his use of shorter pieces as being complete in themselves.
 The album ends with the title track, 'Moksha', named after the moment described in Hindu theology when the individual becomes free of the cycle of reincarnation and joins the Supreme Being.
 This relatively extended raga features the great sarod master singing for the first time on record and marks a fitting end to a series of pieces of music that effectively capture a wide and compelling range of emotions expressed through wonderful compositions.
 The Fly